EpocDotFr/webtodotxt/README.md

 This project is built on [Vue.js](http://vuejs.org/) 2 for the frontend and [Flask](http://flask.pocoo.org/) (Python) for the backend.
 The [todotxtio](https://github.com/EpocDotFr/todotxtio) PyPI package is used to parse/write the Todo.txt file, giving/receiving data through [Ajax](https://en.wikipedia.org/wiki/Ajax_(programming)).

+## End words

+If you have questions or problems, you can [submit an issue](https://github.com/EpocDotFr/webtodotxt/issues).

+You can also submit pull requests.
+It's open-source man!